Live theatre belongs to everyone.

 Philadelphia Theatre Company’s Suzanne Roberts Theatre features facility accessibility for disabled guests, including:

 - Automatic doors from the street into the theatre

 - Elevator access between floors, unobstructed view spaces for guests using mobility devices and adjacent companion seating in both the Mezzanine and Orchestra

 - Assisted listening devices for all performances (Please ask about our T-coil compatible device options that will work with your hearing aid.
 Infrared hearing enhancers are available in our lobby next to our bar in front of Door 1.
 Please be ready to provide a valid ID or credit card, and a House Manager will be happy to assist you.
 Quantities are limited and all devices are distributed on a first-come, first served basis.)

 - Braille signage throughout the building

-- Audio Described performances with Pre-show Sensory Workshops, and Open Captioned performances See below for this season’s performance details, dates and how to make reservations.
+- Audio Described performances and Open Captioned performances See below for this season’s performance details, dates and how to make reservations.

-The following Wednesday matinee 1pm performances are crafted for for audience members who are blind or low vision.
-Guided by stage management and an artistic associate, guests are toured through the set of the production.
+Select Wednesday matinee 1pm performances are crafted for for audience members who are blind or low vision.
 During the performance, through wireless headsets, a trained audio describer fills in the details of action on the stage, which might otherwise have been visually missed.
-Reservations are required for Sensory Workshops, which start 90 minutes before the show.

 For audience members who are hearing impaired a large LED captioning screen, positioned beside the stage, scrolls text of the dialogue/lyrics in tandem with the dialogue/lyrics of the performance.

-The following Saturday 2pm matinee performances are crafted with Open Captioning.
+The following Saturday 2pm matinee performances are offered with Open Captioning: